 GIF provides both animation and transparency.
+Transparency allows for images that do not appear to be rectangular.

 http://en.wikipedia.org/wiki/GIF has more.

 JEPG: Joint Photographic Experts Group

 JPEG stands for Joint Photographic Experts Group.
 It is very commonly used both in digital cameras and on the Internet.
 It is commonly abbreviated JPG.